-Our morning timetable covers Phonics, English and Maths (with a break in between) and we break for lunch at 11.45.
+Our morning timetable covers Phonics, English and Maths (with a break in between) and we break up for lunch at 11.45.
 School meals and packed lunches will be available for all KS1 children or if preferred the children can bring their packed lunches from home.
 The children are provided with a piece of fruit at break time.
 The children must bring a named drinks bottle to school on a daily basis (filled with water only).
-We will not have any cups available in class.
 Please do not put water bottles in school bags, as we have had many reading books damaged because of leakages.
 We encourage the children to have regular drink breaks throughout the day.

-Our afternoon sessions commence at 1pm and in the afternoons we get busy with Topic work, Science, Art, Computing, RE, PSHE and PE.
+Our afternoon sessions commence at 1pm and in the afternoons we get busy with History/Geography, Art/D&T, Science, Computing, RE, PSHE, Music and PE.
 For the Year 1 children the afternoons will be slightly less formal and some of the learning will occur through play.
 All the Key Stage 1 teachers will give their classes an afternoon break, should the children need it!

-This year Mrs Beazley will be teaching Forest School for one term per class.
-Turtle Class will have their turn in the Spring Term.
+This year Mrs Beazley and Miss Potter will be teaching forest school for term/class.
+Penguin Class is due to have their turn in the Summer term.